 In light of its ambiguity, it is reasonable to ask why awe should qualify as one of those very few human needs that are required for a full human life (see “A Virtue Ethics Primer”).
 I have so far described it as more resembling a hiccup than a human good: it arrives without our effort, it expresses itself briefly, and then is gone.
 When our other needs require so much thought and effort, how can the experience of awe be considered comparable?
 If mere universality is the criterion, then maybe hiccups should be added to the list, but if awe is a true human need, then a better question might be what can it add to human flourishing?
 If that question can be answered affirmatively, a second must also be addressed: how can it be cultivated?

 While some needs are largely instinctive — physical health comes to mind — others instruct us by their absence.
 We can live without skill or the love of friends, but we will feel an absence and in responding to it will realize the fulfillment that adds to a complete human life.
 Awe is like that, always teasing us toward answers to questions we didn’t know we had.
 It inspires a powerful sense of wonder about large-scale issues that reduce the grip of utility on our minds.
 By disrupting the ordinary processes of thought, those that require determinations of truth and the subsequent calculations of preference that follow it, it minimizes egotism.
 If our wonder concerns ourselves, it concerns our place in some larger vision of reality than our everyday grasping of desires and thinking on utility .
 If it concerns beauty, it admires without desiring.
 If it touches upon the spiritual, it catalyzes an enlargement of vision.
 Religious history of all the major faiths pictures such yearning in terms of ascent.
 One climbs out of custom and toward something perhaps finer and more worthy of desire.
+This sense of ascent strongly correlates to many of the non-discursive efforts of houses of worship to communicate some hint of the divine: monumental architecture, stained glass that “admits the Godly light” to illuminate statuary or mosaics, the profound intimations raised by sacred music, and the poetic quality of prayer.
 Interestingly, while mystics find they can more clearly summon sensations of awe through spiritual disciplines and in doing so both refine and intensify them, they also find that the object of their search remains ineffable and obscure, a thing beyond both reason and perception and one far beyond the powers of language.
 Jewish, Muslim, and Christian accounts of such experiences share a common sense of immensity, fear, and yearning, but when they attempt to describe what they have learned, they find themselves unable to make sense of an experience so powerful that they seek to return to it again and again.
 As Rudolf Otto put it in his landmark study, The Idea of the Holy, awe and the mystical experiences it involves cannot be conceptual, cannot be interpreted by reason, and cannot be made amenable to language.
 These must always be deeply private experiences.

 Their incommunicability has profound meaning for both subject fields in which such experiences are most often reported.
 What theory of aesthetic value can properly respond to our awe for objects of beauty or our disinterested delight in artistic creation?
 What theology can explicate or add meaning to conversion experiences occurring beyond the boundaries of reason, the senses, or perceptual language?
 What holy book can combine the stimulus to awe and moral instruction?
 How could any theory of aesthetics or theological authority universalize such deeply private sensations of wonder without reasoning about them and in doing so subjecting them to the categorizing structures of utility and thus making them just an ordinary determination of truth, an act so deformational that it must destroy the very thing it seeks to communicate (see “Religion and Truth”)?